 Describe (name) ideal or strategic reference customers … it would be great if you could put a name on the market and put a value on it from your secondary market research e.g. value of Furniture market in Ireland is €600 million.

 Customer Needs & Trends

 These are specific to each business.
-For example, in restaurants over last 5 years there is greater emphasis on availability of gluten free menu items.
-Customer needs are not always cost driven ….
+For example, in restaurants over last 5 years, there is a greater emphasis on the availability of gluten-free menu items.
+Customer needs are not always cost-driven ….
 Product and services solutions can offer either or both a gain in something positive or a reduction in something negative.

 … structure and payment terms etc. Keep it nice and simple.